TheHarishAravind/7515QCA-Assessment1/replicationproject/replication.md

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*

-Microinteraction has a direct relation to my project in terms where how my project suggests such and such behaviour to
+Microinteraction has a direct relation to my project in terms where how my project suggests such and such behaviour.

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###